Ash dieback

 We can only deal with trees on Horsham District Council-owned land.
 West Sussex County Council has a programme to deal with ash trees next to public roads.
 Private landowners who have ash trees on their own land must take responsibility for monitoring the condition of their trees.

-From this winter, and for the next few years, we will be removing diseased and dying ash from many of our sites, including Warnham Local Nature Reserve and Southwater Country Park.
+Starting in winter 2022 and for the following five years, we will be removing diseased and dying ash from many of our sites, including Warnham Local Nature Reserve and Southwater Country Park.
 This will be a phased approach, targeting woods in order of the urgency of the work.

 Some of our woods are between 30-50% ash, so their removal will have a significant impact on the landscape, but this is unavoidable.